-Assume that we want to access the package MyLib.Pack2 in figure 13.1 above, e.g. through an import-clause import MyLib.Pack2; During lookup we first try to find a package MyLib corresponding to the first part of the import name.
+Assume that we want to access the package MyLib.Pack2 in figure 13.1 above, e.g. through an import-clause import MyLib.Pack2; During lookup we first try to find a package MyLib corresponding to the first part of the name in the import-statement.
 It is not found in the top-level scope since it has not previously been loaded into the environment.